Canary Islands Cruises: Your Extraordinary Atlantic Escape

 Your Extraordinary Canary Islands Adventure Awaits

-The Canary Islands are a breathtaking Spanish archipelago off the northwest coast of Africa — a place where dramatic volcanic terrain, subtropical forests, golden sand beaches, and vibrant local culture converge in one unforgettable destination.
+The Canary Islands are a breathtaking Spanish archipelago off the northwest coast of Africa – a place where dramatic volcanic terrain, subtropical forests, golden sand beaches, and vibrant local culture converge in one unforgettable destination.
 Each island possesses its own distinct character, from the otherworldly lava fields of Lanzarote to the towering peak of Mount Teide on Tenerife, which rises over 12,000 feet above sea level.
-With year-round temperatures hovering between 65–80°F, the Canary Islands beckon travelers in every season.
+With year-round temperatures typically ranging between 65–85°F, the Canary Islands beckon travelers in every season.

 Volcanic Landscapes